 I made myself a Backcountry meal (I really like these!), then settled in with a copy of James Michener’s “Alaska” that someone had kindly left.
 It was a pretty good read and 50-odd pages later I drifted off to sleep.
 In the back of mind was the thought that I my wife would be wondering about the lack of the nightly ‘I’m OK” message.

-(Photo credit: Peter Scott - zoneblue.org)
+Newton Hut (Photo credit: Peter Scott - zoneblue.org) |

 Day 6: Saturday 9 Feb - Newton Crk Hut to Dillon Hut via Newton Saddle (12hrs)

 As was now my habit I was up at dawn.
-I forced down some of the now intensely stodgy muesli, but could only get halfway before throwing out the remainder in my plate.
-By now, I had gone without sending a second “I’m OK” message and I knew my wife would be getting anxious.
+I forced down some of the now intensely stodgy muesli, but could only get halfway before throwing

 I changed the tape on my toes, then it was onto the trail, which followed Newton Creek up to its source at Newton Saddle.

-The first section required getting over and past large slippery boulders.
-Later the boulders were replaced with rocks and after what seemed a very long time I reached the saddle.
+slippery boulders.
+Later the boulders were replaced with rocks and after what

-(Photo credit: Peter Scott - zoneblue.org)
+Upper section of Newton Creek (Photo credit: Peter Scott - zoneblue.org) |

 From the saddle I slid down steep, tussock-covered slopes to Dunns Creek.
 From there it involved rock-hopping down the creek for a few kilometres.
 It was quite fun, but was hard on the knees and hips.